in , ,

 • Keep planting beds free of weeds; weeds compete for soil nutrients and water.
 Cultivate shallowly to avoid disturbing roots.

-• Mulch around cucumber plants with straw or chopped leaves.
-Mulch will help conserve soil moisture, keep vines, and fruits clean.
-Slugs and snails find if difficult to move across straw or pine straw mulch.
+• Mulching.
+Once the soil has reached 70°F (21°C), reduce soil moisture evaporation by mulching plants with an organic mulch or black plastic.
+Mulch will also reduce weeds which compete for soil moisture and nutrients.
+Mulch around cucumber plants with straw or chopped leaves.
+Mulch will help conserve soil moisture, and keep vines, and fruits clean.
+Slugs and snails find it difficult to move across straw or pine straw mulch.

 • Grow cucumbers with beans, corn, peas, pumpkins, and squash.
 Do not grow cucumbers with potatoes and herbs.